ascopes/protobuf-maven-plugin/README.md

 # protobuf-maven-plugin

-A scratch-built and modern Maven plugin for seamless protoc integration, with support for gRPC and custom plugins.
+A scratch-built and modern Maven plugin for seamless protoc integration, with support for custom plugins, including gRPC.

 ```xml